 Princeton Students Sweep Top 3 Spots in Hong Kong Cup

 Congratulations to Kyle Ofori ’13, Nathan Jones ’14, and Michael Becker ‘14 for placing 1st, 2nd, and 3rd, respectively, in the Hong Kong Cup Chinese Speech Contest held in New York’s Rose Conference Hall in Park Avenue on October 8th.
 Fifteen outstanding contestants from universities in the Greater New York area were invited to the final round of Hong Kong Cup to deliver speeches on Hong Kong in Mandarin.
 Top prizes include round trip airfare and tours around the city.
 Scooping the top awards at this event not only showcases a new generation of oratory talent in a foreign language, but also highlights the continued success of Princeton University’s Chinese language pedagogy.
 The Hong Kong Cup was organized by the Hong Kong Economic and Trade Office in New York and proudly sponsored by Sing Tao Daily News, Hong Kong Tourism Board, HSBC Bank, and Cathay Pacific Airlines.

 For more information, click here.

 Special congratulations to PiB alumni Jesse Mudrick, John Pardon, and Michael Medeiros (above, left to right) for leading Princeton's team to victory in the non-native speaker division of the 2010 International Varsity Debate hosted by Singapore Media Corporation and China Central Television (CCTV).
 This debate contest, initiated in 1993 and held every other year, is one of the most prestigious competitions among Chinese language students.
-See coverage in the Daily Princetonian for details.
+See coverage in the Princeton Alumni Weekly for details.